 Repairs

-Now that the lock is closed, repairs are being carried out on the lock walls.
-The joints of the masonry are in poor condition here and there or have even disappeared completely.
-A specialist company is -partly under water- carrying out repairs.
+When the lock is closed in winter, repairs are carried out on the lock walls.
+The masonry joints were in poor condition in some places, or even completely gone.
+A specialized company carried out repairs, partially underwater.

 Contact